Home » Finance » VALife Insurance Program to Replace S-DVI

 VALife is described on the VA official site as “guaranteed acceptance” whole life insurance.
 This type of insurance is effective as long as the premiums are paid.

 This is unlike term life insurance, which has a fixed term that may expire.
-VALife coverage amounts are similar to S-DVI: you may qualify for coverage in $10,000 increments up to a maximum of $40,000.
+VALife coverage amounts are similar to S-DVI.
+You may qualify for coverage in $10,000 increments up to a maximum of $40,000.

 Who Qualifies For VALife?